List of Canberra suburbs

-This is a list of suburbs in the city of Canberra, in the Australian Capital Territory, Australia.
+This is a list of suburbs in the Australian Capital Territory, in Australia.

 Suburbs are listed according to the districts in which they are located.
 Town centres, Group Centres, or suburbs containing group centres, appear in bold.
 (Some group centres or town centres have names differing from those of the suburbs in which they are located, in which case there may be a separate article listed beside the suburbs.)
 The date of gazettal of the suburb is appended to its entry.